Methodology EVS 2017

 - The Countries translated the Master Questionnaire following a team approach.
 The process was managed, implemented and documented on a web-based platform, the Translation Management Tool (TMT).

 - In each Country, the Master Questionnaire was translated in each language spoken by at least 5% of the population.

 - Countries sharing a language (e.g., French, German, Russian) cooperated for the harmonization between the same-language translations of the EVS2017 questionnaire.
 Some countries cooperated in the whole translation process, in other cases one country’s translation was used as a basis for the other countries’ questionnaires.

-- The national effective sample size is 1200 [countries with a population over 2 million] and 1000 [countries with a population above 2 million]
+- The national effective sample size is 1200 [countries with a population over 2 million] and 1000 [countries with a population below 2 million]

 - Random samples give full coverage of the target population (persons 18 years and older resident in private households, regardless of nationality or language).

 - Information is provided for weighting purposes, including the complete hierarchical structure of the sampling design, the size of the stages/clusters at each step, population distributions, and so on.

 - Repeated revisits are made to interview the person randomly selected.

 - The questionnaire contains pre-classified variables for education, income, political parties, religion, and region, and open questions for occupation, nationality, and language, which are coded according to pre-classified country-comparable classifications.